-- 7.1.1 USP College recognises the positive contribution it can make towards protecting its students from radicalisation and/ or violent extremism.
+- USP College recognises the positive contribution it can make towards protecting its students from radicalisation and / or violent extremism.
 The college will continue to: - a.
 Empower its students to create communities that are resilient to extremism. - b.
 Protect the wellbeing of particular students who may be vulnerable to being drawn into violent extremism or crime. - c.
 Continue to promote the development of spaces for free debate where shared values can be reinforced. - d.
-Promote values of openness and tolerance which is characteristic of British values (British values is defined as "democracy, the rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs"). - 7.1.2 Radicalisation is tackled using the Safeguarding and PREVENT Policy and procedures in the College.
-Radicalisation is the process by which individuals come to support terrorism or violent extremism.
+Promote values of openness and tolerance which is characteristic of British values (British values is defined as "democracy, the rule of law, individual liberty and mutual respect and tolerance for those with different faiths and beliefs"). - Radicalisation is tackled using the Safeguarding and PREVENT Policy and procedures in the College.
+Radicalisation is the process by which individuals come to support terrorism or violent extremism. - Section 21 of the Counter-Terrorism and Security Act 2015 (the Act) places a duty on certain bodies, including schools and colleges, listed in Schedule 3 of the Act, to have 'due regard to the need to PREVENT people from being drawn into terrorism'. - The college's policy is formed from the National Strategy known as Counter Terrorism Strategy (CONTEST).
+It has four elements: - a.
+Pursue - b.
+Protect - c.
+Prepare - d.
+PREVENT - The area in which colleges have the most influence is 'PREVENT' which aims to stop people becoming terrorists or supporting terrorism.